 - The supplier is more focused than ever in providing great service.

-- Visibility to the customers Point of Sale data makes forecasting easier.
+- Visibility of the customers’ point-of-sale (POS) data makes forecasting easier.

 - Promotions can be more easily incorporated into the inventory plan.

-- Visibility to Stock Levels helps to identify priorities (replenishing for stock or a stockout?).
-Before VMI, a supplier has no visibility to the quantity and the products that are ordered.
-With VMI, the supplier can see the potential need for an item before the item is ordered.
+- Visibility of the stock levels helps to identify priorities such as allowing to replenish for stock or cater to a stock-out.
+Before VMI, the supplier would have no visibility to the quantity and the products that are ordered.
+With the VMI system in place, the supplier can see the potential need for an item before the item is ordered.

 •Minimum & maximum stock levels per part